nteract/testbook/docs/getting-started/index.md

 1. Use `testbook.testbook` as a decorator or context manager to specify the path to the Jupyter Notebook.
 Passing `execute=True` will execute all the cells, and passing `execute=['cell-tag-1', 'cell-tag-2']` will only execute specific cells identified by cell tags.

-2. Obtain references to objects under test using the `.ref` method.
+2. Obtain references to objects under test using the `.get` method.

 3. Write the test!